How to Treat a Head Injury

 - Prevent choking.
 If the person is vomiting or bleeding from the nose or mouth, there is a risk of choking.
 Try to prevent them from choking on these fluids.
 When doing this move the head, neck and body as one.
 Never tilt the head or move the neck alone.

-You should talk to a head injury attorney as soon as possible as there is a limit on the amount of time you have to file a case in the state of California.
+You should talk to a head injury lawyer as soon as possible as there is a limit on the amount of time you have to file a case in the state of California.